-- With your right leg, take a large step forward then drop your bottom down so that your back knee either touches or comes close to touching the ground.
+- With your right leg, take a large step forward, then lower your body down so that your back knee either touches or comes close to touching the ground.

-- Push your weight down through your front heel in order to stand back upright.
+- Push down through your front foot and stand back up.

 - Repeat the same motion with your left leg.

-- Promptly push your weight down through your palms and elevate your body back to a plank position.
+- Promptly push down on your palms, and raise your body back to a plank position.

-- Perform 5 sets of 15 repetitions (adjust as needed).
+- Perform 5 sets of 15 reps (adjust as needed).

-- Start by laying flat on your back, with your legs bent and your feet flat on the ground.
+- Lie flat on your back, with your legs bent and your feet flat on the ground.
 Place your hands lightly behind your head to support your neck, with your elbows out to the sides.